cypress-io/cypress-documentation/source/api/commands/log.md

 **{% fa fa-angle-right %} message** ***(String)***

 Message to be printed to Cypress Command Log.
+Accepts a Markdown formated message.

 **{% fa fa-angle-right %} args...**